Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 > </React.Fragment>
 > ```

-This `TodoContainer` component was isolated from the app until we imported and rendered it in the `index.js` file.

-In the file, we rendered the component using a custom tag similar to HTML, `<TodoContainer />`.
+Immediately we had the parent component created, we rendered it using a custom tag similar to HTML, `<TodoContainer />` in the `index.js` file.

 Now, instead of rendering a simple JSX element, we are rendering a React component.